Technigo/project-weather-app/README.md

 ## Requirements 🧪

-- You should fetch data from the API using fetch() in JavaScript – All data in sketch above your be present and fetched from the API in the specified format.
+- You should fetch data from the API using fetch() in JavaScript
+- All data in the sketch above should be present and fetched from the API
+- The presentation of the data should be in the specified format.
 - The page should work on mobile, tablet and desktop (Be resposive)-
 - Code follows Technigo’s code guidelines.
 - Contribute by helping others with this project on Stack Overflow.